The practice of yoga supports physical, mental, and spiritual development that allows you to create the best version of yourself.

-A meta study from 2017 reported that mindfulness training has positive short-term benefits regarding impulsive or binge eating and physical activity participation.
+A study from 2017 reported that mindfulness training has positive short-term benefits regarding impulsive or binge eating and physical activity.
 There was no significant effect on weight loss directly, but it’s thought that weight loss is associated with longer periods of mindfulness training.
 Further studies are needed to expand on these findings.

 Practicing yoga can help improve the quality of your sleep.
 You may find that you’re able to fall asleep more easily and sleep more deeply when you have a consistent yoga practice.
-Ideally, you should sleep between six and nine hours each night.
+Ideally, you should sleep between 6 and 9 hours each night.

-Yoga nidra is a form of guided relaxation that you do lying down.
-The practice may help you to sleep more deeply and increase mindfulness.
-You can also set intentions during yoga nidra, which may help you to develop weight loss goals.
+Yoga nidra is a form of guided relaxation that may help you to sleep more deeply and increase mindfulness.
+You can also set intentions during yoga nidra, which may help you develop weight loss goals.

-A small 2018 study found that healthcare workers who did yoga nidra for eight weeks increased their levels of mindfulness.
+A small 2018 study found that healthcare workers who did yoga nidra for 8 weeks increased their levels of mindfulness.
 This mindfulness included acting with awareness and not judging inner experiences.